felix/dm/README.md

 Q: What about deeply nested files?

-All parent directories that do not exist will be created in your home directory.
+A: All parent directories that do not exist will be created in your home directory.
 This enables linking only files.
 For example: